 These dumplings are naturally colored and filled with black beans, tofu, spinach, shiitakes, and flavored with sesame oil, soy sauce, and sriracha.
 They look fancy but are super easy to make!

-Coloring the wrappers is optional but it looks damn cool!
-Plus it’s easy to make and all natural.
+Coloring the wrappers is optional, but it looks damn cool!
+Plus, it’s easy to make and all-natural.
 I simply used vegetable juices in replacement of water to color them.
 For example, the yellow one is colored with carrot juice.
 For more details, please check the notes at the end of the recipe.
-If you use water, wrappers will be white/yellow obviously.
-The black one was meant to be gray but I ended up using too much charcoal!
+If you use water, the wrappers will be white/yellow, obviously.
+The black one was meant to be gray, but I ended up using too much charcoal!
 It’s fixed in the recipe.

 I tried to make vegan gluten-free wonton wrappers, but the results were not satisfying enough.
-Dumplings should have a very thin, soft pasta dough and unfortunately, you can’t roll gluten-free dough as thinly without breaking it.
-Here is a useful tip though: you want your wrappers to be thinner on the edges, this way the top won’t be too thick or hard to chew once cooked.
+Dumplings should have a very thin, soft pasta dough, and unfortunately, you can’t roll the gluten-free dough as thinly without breaking it.
+Here is a useful tip though: you want your wrappers to be thinner on the edges.
+This way, the top won’t be too thick or hard to chew once cooked.

-You can cook dumplings two ways: steaming or pan frying.
+You can cook dumplings in two ways: steaming or pan-frying.
 I went with pan frying because I found it easier and it makes the dumplings crispy on the bottom.